core-wg/resource-directory/draft-ietf-core-resource-directory.md

-If the registration update fails with a "Service Unavailable" response and a Max-Age option or Retry-After header, the client SHOULD retry the operation after the time indicated.
+If the registration update fails with a "Service Unavailable" response and a Max-Age option or Retry-After header, the endpoint SHOULD retry the operation after the time indicated.
-If the registration fails in another way, including request timeouts, or if the time indicated excedes the remaining lifetime, the client SHOULD attempt registration again.
+If the registration fails in another way, including request timeouts, or if the time indicated excedes the remaining lifetime, the endpoint SHOULD attempt registration again.

 The following example shows an endpoint updating its registration resource at